Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 ###Collections?

 Backbone.js also introduces another concept called a 'Collection'.
 A Collection is simply a group of a specific Models.
 So if you had a Model called "PhotoModel" and you created a few instances of that Model you might want to create a Collection called "PhotoAlbum".
-PhotoAlbum would then be a *collection* of PhotoModel's.
+PhotoAlbum would then be a *collection* of PhotoModels.

 Collections trigger events when a Model is added or removed from the Collection and you are able to iterate over the Collection and pull out a specific Model, so they can end up being pretty useful.